 One last image of my own watch, above, of the November, 2017 Timex Marlin mechanical reissue wristwatch.
 [More info: below, microscopy pics of the crown!]

-Below, a write-up on the Marlin reissue in the Japanese magazine FINEBOYS.
-Notice they also say it is a 1950s watch.
+Below, a write-up on the Marlin reissue, in the Japanese magazine FINEBOYS.

 Power reserve tested out to 42 hours, 40 minutes!

 I realize now, I didn't include a picture of the caseback of my own watch.
-Here is the Japan Timex pic.
+Here is the TIMEX Japan pic.
 I love how Timex emphasize HAND WINDING MOVEMENT on the back.
 They're proud and excited.
-Timex Japan really seems to want to highlight this in the website copy, and this high resolution picture.
+TIMEX Japan really highlights this feature in the website copy, and with this high resolution picture.

 This is an amazing picture.
 Photomicroscopy, really.
-It is by Japan Timex, and is an image of the winding crown.
-They wanted to show that the grooves or serrations in the crown, are not simply equilateral triangles sticking straight up like an A-frame house, but are made such that the grooves are pointing "backwards," opposite the direction of winding.
+It is also by TIMEX Japan, and is an image of the winding crown.
+They wanted to show that the grooves or serrations in the crown, are not simply isosceles triangles sticking straight up like an A-frame house, but are made such that the grooves are pointing "backwards," opposite the direction of winding.
 You wind the crown clockwise, and the grooves point back against the direction of turning, to provide resistance against your fingers, theoretically making winding easier.
-This obsessive level of photographic detail is not something you'll see on the US Timex site, but perusing the Japan site (which has different products and is very different than the US Timex site) shows similar examples of obsessive detail.
-(I've taken my own micro pics of crown, way below.)
+This level of photographic detail is not something you'll see on the US Timex site, but perusing the Japan site shows other examples of great detail.
+(I've taken my own micro pics of the crown, also shown way below.)